 Book and Bed is a unique hostel that went viral on social media immediately after opening.
 Originating in Tokyo but now with locations all over Japan, it has become a haven for lovers of the written word.
 It operates as a hostel, library, shop and bar all in one.
-Guests sleep in small, cozy capsules located behind the very bookshelves customers come to browse.
-During the day, it has a bustling bookstore vibe; at night it becomes a secluded and quiet retreat.
-Even if you can’t spend the night, it’s a great place to cuddle up with a book and a craft beer for a few hours.
+Sleep in small, cosy capsules located behind the very bookshelves customers come to browse.
+During the day, it has a bustling bookstore vibe; at night, it becomes a secluded and quiet retreat.
+Even if you can’t spend the night, it’s a great place to get comfy with a book and a craft beer for a few hours.

 Capsule Resort Kyoto Square – true to its name – provides a more luxurious approach to the capsule lifestyle.
-The bedrooms come in either standard capsule sizes or incredibly roomy spaces practically the size of a small hotel room.
-The facilities are exquisite.
-They include a Sky Lounge with gorgeous city views, large Japanese-style bathing areas overflowing with amenities, and a dining area where guests can sip on free soft drinks.
+The bedrooms come in either standard capsule sizes or incredibly roomy spaces, practically the size of a small hotel room.
+Facilities include a Sky Lounge with gorgeous city views, large Japanese-style bathing areas overflowing with amenities, and a dining area where you can sip on free soft drinks.
 It’s located a short walk from Nijo Castle.

-Caphotel Kyoto is a modern capsule hotel beautifully decorated with traditional Japanese details like calligraphy wall scrolls and ukiyo-e paintings.
-The front desk is open 24 hours, daily housekeeping is provided, and the comfortable lounge provides a television and other entertainment.
-It’s located near Saiin Station, which is perched roughly half way between Kyoto and Arashiyama Stations.
+Caphotel Kyoto is a modern capsule hotel, beautifully decorated with traditional Japanese details like calligraphy wall scrolls and Ukiyo-e paintings.
+The front desk is open 24 hours, daily housekeeping is provided, and the comfortable lounge provides a TV and other entertainment.
+It’s located near Saiin Station, which is perched roughly halfway between Kyoto and Arashiyama Stations.
 Each destination is only a short train ride away.